COACHELLA VALLEY WATER DISTRICT

 All Residential Rotary Nozzle Rebate Projects (Projects) must be pre-approved before work begins.
+If you begin or complete your Project before applying and receiving pre-approval, your Project is not eligible for a rebate.
 No retroactive rebates will be approved.
 Eligible Projects will be funded on a first-come, first-serve basis.
 There is no guarantee that funds will be available for an entire program year (July 1 through June 30).

-- Receive written pre-approval before starting your Project.
-Notification will be sent to the email address on the application or by USPS if no email was provided.
+Receive written pre-approval before starting your Project.
+Notification will be sent to the email address on the application or by USPS if no email is provided.
 No retroactive rebates will be approved.

 K-Rain, Rain Bird and Toro.
 Additional information can be found at www.cvwd.org/ResNozzles.

 Applicant must keep their retail receipts and provide a copy to CVWD for the new rotary nozzles purchased and installed prior to the Post-Conversion Inspection.